-English majors select from among three tracks within the department to develop expertise in specific areas or fields within the English discipline.
+English majors select from among three majors within the department to develop expertise in specific areas or fields within the English discipline.

-Within each track, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.
+Within each major, students take an individualized constellation of courses designed to enhance their understanding of one specific aspect of the English discipline.

 - QPA of 2.33 (C+) required in English